-You have to know that the output Load is a stabilized Load,
+You have to know that the output load is stabilized,

-You have to put a regulator only if your customer need a fixed voltage like 24 Vdc, because the device has not Industrial wide range input 20 – 30 Vdc that is standard.
+You have to put a regulator only if your customer needs a fixed voltage like 24 Vdc, because the device has not Industrial wide-range input of 20 – 30 Vdc that is standard.

-The max time boost charge of 15h is meant as a time out security
+The max time boost charge of 15h meant as a time out security

 The life test is conducted by impedance test every 110 min.
-The internal software has a proprietary algorithm which can discriminate if a battery is sulphated.
-This test is conducted every 110 minutes and, if after 2 cycles in sequence (2x110 = 220 minutes) the test is positive, the diagnosis alarm will trigger indicating that the battery is sulphated and needs to be replaced.
-The life test can be disabled setting a jumper in the appropriate position.
+The internal software has a proprietary algorithm that can discriminate if a battery is sulfated.
+This test is conducted every 110 minutes and, if after 2 cycles in sequence (2x110 = 220 minutes) the test is positive, the diagnosis alarm will trigger indicating that the battery is sulfated and needs to be replaced.
+The life test can be disabled by setting a jumper in the appropriate position.